c4arl0s/6Rebasing/README.md

 6a442fc Create index page for the message
 ```

-Remember that thanks to the rebase, about rests on top of master.
+**Remember that thanks to the rebase, about rests on top of master**.
 So, All of our about section commits are grouped together, which would not be the case had we merged instead of rebase.
 This also eliminates an unnecessary fork in our project history.

 # 	* [Add Dummy Page for Mary](https://github.com/c4arl0s/6RebasingRysGitTutorial#6-rebasing---content)